Tomorrow is my birthday, my 26th birthday to be exact.

 I reinstated my membership in February and hit the gym hard and heavy for months in preparation of softball season.
 Along the way I even found some events to be blog-worthy and unleashed them upon the world.

-After July, however, I hit a speed bump and quite going regularly, and instead switched to a workout at home plan, despite still paying the money for the gym.
+After July, however, I hit a speed bump and quit going regularly, and instead switched to a workout at home plan, despite still paying the money for the gym.

 I’ve been working to get myself back in a regular gym cycle and hopefully, I can get it going again at a regular pace really soon.